 Principal, MRH Middle School

-Michael Dittrich came to MRH in 2012.
+Dr. Michael Dittrich came to MRH in 2012.
 Since 2002, he was the assistant principal at Hancock Elementary in Hancock Place School District.
 He has also worked as a sixth grade communication arts teacher and third grade at-risk teacher in the Hancock District.
 Michael received his B.S. from Southeast Missouri State University and his M.A. in educational administration and Ed.S. from Lindenwood University.
 He earned his doctorate in educational leadership from Lindenwood University in July, 2020.
 In 2012, he was recognized as a National Outstanding Assistant Principal.
 Mike and his wife have two children.

 MS Assistant Principal, MRH Middle School

 Principal, MRH High School

 Dr. Kevin Grawer (EdD 2016, Maryville University) joins MRH from Hancock Elementary, where he had served as the assistant principal since 2005.
 He also has ten years experience teaching high school Spanish, and coaching basketball and baseball.
 Dr. Grawer also holds an M.A. in teaching from Webster University and he has his Missouri Principal’s Certificate for K-12 from the University of Missouri-St. Louis.
 Kevin and his wife Allegra have three kids.

 Assistant Principal, MRH High School